Borat: Accusations of ethnic defamation

-The European Center for Antiziganism Research, which works against negative attitudes toward Romani people, filed a complaint with German prosecutors on 18 October 2006, based on Borat's references to 'gypsies' in his film.
+The European Center for Antiziganism Research, which works against negative attitudes toward Romani people, filed a complaint with German prosecutors on 18 October 2006, based on Borat's references to "gypsies" in his film.
 The complaint accuses him of defamation and inciting violence against an ethnic group.
 As a consequence, 20th Century Fox declared that it would remove all parts referring to gypsies from trailers shown on German television as well as on the film's website.

-Before the release of the film, the Anti-Defamation League (ADL) released a statement expressing concern over Borat's characteristic anti-Semitism.
+Before the release of the film, the Anti-Defamation League (ADL) released a statement expressing concern over Borat's characteristic antisemitism.
 Both Baron Cohen (who is Jewish) and the ADL have stated that the film uses Borat to expose prejudices felt or tolerated by others, but the ADL expressed concern that some audiences might remain oblivious of this aspect of the film's humor, while "some may even find it reinforcing their bigotry".